 Ramp: When referring to cargo aircraft like the C-17, C-130, and C-5 the back of the aircraft can squat down and lower a ramp to facilitate loading the plane.
 Additionally, the ramp can be lowered in flight for easy egress of jumpers and extracting cargo in an “air-drop.”
 On an aircraft carrier it’s the extreme back-edge of the flight deck landing area – also called the round-down.

-RAT: Ram Air Turbine – A mini wind-driven generator (and sometimes hydraulic pump) that can be extended into the airstream in the event of a generator or hydraulic failure to provide an emergency source of power or hydraulic pressure.
+RAT: Ram Air Turbine – A mini wind-driven (think wind-mill) generator (and sometimes hydraulic pump) that can be extended into the airstream in the event of a generator or hydraulic failure to provide an emergency source of power or hydraulic pressure.

 Recovery: The period of Flight Operations on an Aircraft Carrier dedicated to landing aircraft.